wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **Q:**&ensp;All I want to know is how to deal with the world’s sorrows.

 **M:**&ensp;You have created them out of your own desires and fears, you deal with them.
-All is due to your having forgotten your own being.
+All is due to your having forgotten your own beïng.
 Having given reälity to the picture on the screen, you love its people and suffer for them and seek to save them.
 It is just not so.
 You must begin with yourself.
 There is no other way.
 Work, of course.
 There is no harm in working.

 **Q:**&ensp;Your universe seems to contain every possible experience.
 The individual traces a line through it and experiences pleasant and unpleasant states.
 This gives rise to questioning and seeking, which broaden the outlook and enable the individual to go beyond his narrow and self-created world, limited and self-centred.
 This personal world can be changed — in time.
 The universe is timeless and perfect.